Sobs brought their hazy, lazy, jangly dream pop fantasies to life with their EP ‘Catflap’

 In case you don’t know, Singapore is home of one of the best dream pop bands, especially the ones under the record label Middle Class Cigars, Cosmic Child, Subsonic Eye, and Sobs.

-Sobs is a bedroom pop outfit coming all the way from the beautiful streaks of Singapore.
-They’re known for delivering the calmest, mellowest, and haziest tunes in a wonderful lo-fi fashion, coupled with gleaming guitar lines, just the right amount of reverb, and the heartwarming voice of Celine Autumn.
+Comprised of Celine Autumn, Jared Lim, and Raphael Ong, Sobs is a bedroom pop outfit coming all the way from the beautiful streaks of Singapore.
+They’re known for delivering the calmest, mellowest, and haziest tunes in a wonderful lo-fi fashion, coupled with gleaming guitar lines, heartwarming melodies, and just the right amount of reverb.

+Sobs found their inspiration from a bunch of amazing artists such as Fazerdaze, Jay Som, Alvvays, Frankie Cosmos, and Real Estate.

 The trio is well-known for ‘Girl’, the title track off of their debut EP Catflap.